Are you at the point where you are wondering how to value a startup without revenue?

 - Stage of business

-I go over the different methods on how to value your company in detail on the video below which you may enjoy.
+I go over the different methods on how to value a startup without revenue in detail on the video below which you may enjoy.

 How To Build Value Faster

 As part of understanding how to value a startup without revenue, note that if you are disappointed with where the value of your startup may fall given these methods, what can you do about it?

 When it comes to fundraising and potential M&A deals there is definitely an art to presenting.
 While most of these methods call for throwing out your financial models, that data science can certainly be used to justify a high value and plant the seed of the idea of how big your company could be soon.

 If you feel at a disadvantage due to not having any revenues or proof of concept through sales, then focus on getting out there and selling.
 It will say a ton about your value, and really help you to get your own numbers and projections right too.

 This will not only de-risk your company for investors, but will put you on the fast track to sales and real revenues too.
 Start small.